 5. Focus On What Your Employees Do Best

 Small things can make a difference sometimes.
 Try something unusual to engage your employees.
-For example asking them to have colored coffee mugs at work or something more creative.
+For example, ask your employees to come on video with their funniest attire on.
+If you come up with better ideas, experiment with them.
 Even if you slip up from time to time, your staff will appreciate the fact that you’re putting in the effort to get to know them on a more personal level.

 We don’t think we need to reiterate how important employee engagement activities are in today’s world.
 It drives an organization forward.
 Though some of these activities might take some time and effort, your employees will definitely appreciate them!

 Have other fun employee engagement ideas up your sleeve?
 Share them with us!